AFGL TOUR l FOOTGOLF MAJOR LEAGUE

 For AFGL-100 tournaments, these organizers can also compete in the tournament as long as they establish a tournament committee with other players and submit that list to the AFGL at email@example.com before the start of the event.

 (FIFG Rulebook 4-2-2 Using a Tee)

 A Tee can only be used on the teeing ground.
 Any player using a tee from any other point on the course will be disqualified.
 A player can choose whether to use one or not.
 If a ball falls from the tee or is removed from it by the player when preparing the shot, it may be replaced again without any penalties, Nevertheless, if the shot is executed while the ball is moving or not, the shot is valid, regardless of where the ball has landed.
 The tee must be an FIFG approved tee or an AFGL approved tee.

-On the AFGL Tour 2020, any tee in accordance with FIFG dimensions and that is AFGL approval for sanctioned equipment may be used as long as it has been reviewed and approved by the tournament director and/or committee.
+On the AFGL Tour 2023, any tee in accordance with FIFG dimensions and that is AFGL approved for sanctioned equipment may be used as long as it has been reviewed and approved by the tournament director and/or committee.

 The American FootGolf League reserves the right of admission and may refuse any player's participation at any time for any reason.

-Players from different categories might not play from the same tee boxes.
+Players from different categories may not play from the same tee boxes.

 Not reaching the minimum amount of players.

 There will be NO POINTS awarded if the tournament does not reach the minimum number of AFGL Tour players.
 Scoresheets will be presented to the AFGL as one of the ways to verify participation.

 E.g. If a Woman or a Senior compete in an AFGL-100 tournament and finish in the 11th position overall, but he or she is the 1st in his or her category, this player will receive 100 points for the first position in their category.